-When not ruminating on his next psychedelic project, Paul enjoys traveling, reading, and spending time outside.
+When not advocating for community building in the psychedelic space, Paul enjoys traveling, reading, and hiking.

 A scientist by training and traveler by inclination, Brian’s interests orbit around contentious aspects of science and society: genetic technology, food security, climate change, and psychedelics.

 His interest in biology was piqued early on while experimenting with his own neurochemistry.